Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success: Mergeability Metrics

 \begin{itemize} \item \textbf{Singular Value Overlap}: The cosine similarity between the top-100 normalized singular value distributions, providing a measure of spectral similarity averaged across layers.

-\item \textbf{Left Subspace Overlap}: Measures the alignment between the top-$k$ left singular vectors using the Frobenius norm of their product; we set $k=10$ here and in subsequent metrics.
+\item \textbf{Left Subspace Overlap}: Measures the alignment between the top-k left singular vectors using the Frobenius norm of their product; we set $k=10$ here and in subsequent metrics.

-\item \textbf{Right Subspace Overlap (Top-$k$ and Bottom-$k$)}: Measures overlap between the strongest and weakest right singular vectors, as different merging methods may be sensitive to different spectral components.
+\item \textbf{Right Subspace Overlap (Top-k and Bottom-k)}: Measures overlap between the strongest and weakest right singular vectors, as different merging methods may be sensitive to different spectral components.

-\item \textbf{Interaction Matrix Overlap (Top-$k$ and Bottom-$k$)}: Analyzes the principal angles between subspaces by reporting the mean squared singular value of the interaction matrix formed by the right singular vectors. \end{itemize}
+\item \textbf{Interaction Matrix Overlap (Top-k and Bottom-k)}: Analyzes the principal angles between subspaces by reporting the mean squared singular value of the interaction matrix formed by the right singular vectors. \end{itemize}